matt-chung/mansonella/README.md

 >Contig 01+02+04
 >Contig 01+03+05

-Both assemblies look like they have a deletion at around 8.5 kb relative to the reference.
+T8 look like they have a deletion at around 8.5 kb relative to the reference.

 ##### Inputs:
 ```{bash, eval = F}